 This module guide provides information about the M.Sc. program Geology.
-The master program is divided into three lines of specialization, e.g. "Focus Areas": Geomaterials and Processes, Rock Mechanics and Geodynamics and Geohazards.
-The Master of Science (M.Sc.) is an internationally recognized degree which can be completed within two years (four semesters) of study.
-This guide book aims at presenting the vision, structure, and course of the master program and provides necessary details of the individual modules and courses.
-Together with the M.Sc. program "Sustainable materials / Crystalline Materials" it reflects the main areas of geoscience research in Freiburg.
-The official instruction and communication language of both programs is English.
+The program offers an individual specialization to one of the focus areas, Geomaterials and Processes, Rock Mechanics and Geodynamics and Geohazards.
+The Master of Science (M.Sc.) is an internationally recognized degree, which can be completed within two years (four semesters) of study.
+Together with the M.Sc. program "Sustainable Materials / Crystalline Materials" it reflects the main areas of geoscience research in Freiburg.
+English is the official language of instruction and communication of both programs.
+This guide book aims at presenting the vision, structure, and course of the masters program and provides necessary details of the individual modules and courses.

-1.1 University of Freiburg Geosciences: Why should students choose to complete their M.Sc. degree in Freiburg?
+1.1 University of Freiburg Geosciences: Why to complete M.Sc. studies in Freiburg?